xrdocs/design/_blogs/2017-09-21-peering-telemetry.md

 | Native YANG                                 | Cisco-IOS-XR-ip-rib-ipv4-oper/rib/vrfs/vrf/afs/af/safs/saf/ip-rib-route-table-names/ip-rib-route-table-name/routes/route **(see example RPC)**|
 | MDT                                         | Native                                                                 |

-**The following per-neighbor RIB paths can be qualified with a specific neighbor address to retrieve RIB data for a specific peer.
+The following per-neighbor RIB paths can be qualified with a specific neighbor address to retrieve RIB data for a specific peer.
 Below is an example of a NETCONF RPC to retrieve the number of post-policy routes from the 192.168.2.51 peer and the returned output.
-Native IOS-XR models do not support per-neighbor RIBs, but using the above example with the route-path address leaf set to the neighbor address will filter prefixes to a specific neighbor.**
+Native IOS-XR models do not support per-neighbor RIBs, but using the above example with the route-path address leaf set to the neighbor address will filter prefixes to a specific neighbor
+{: .notice--warning}

 ```
 <rpc message-id="101" xmlns="urn:ietf:params:xml:ns:netconf:base:1.0">